saymelak/selenium_automation_demo/README.md

 Then put the file in the lib folder

 #### Running the code
-You can use any of the following command
+You can use any of the following commands
 ```
 nosetests -v
 nosetests -a priority=high -v